Year 4

 - Plus Plan

-A 60 minute lesson in which students will identify and explore the need for technology within occupations in the community.
+A 60 minute lesson in which students will explore how and why people celebrate.

 - Plus Plan